mpab-games/pygame/breakout/README.md

 # Basic breakout game using pygame

-## Pre-requisites
+Pre-requisites

-Python 3 is installed on your system tested with python 3, not tested with python 2
+- Python 3 is installed on your system
+- tested with python 3.11
+- not tested with python 2

+Compatibility

+- Windows 11
+- MacOS

-## Setup/Installation
+Setup/Installation

 ```sh
 # setup